jlhowe84/snap-photo-support/faqs.md

 **Category:** Ordering & Payments

 ## Do you offer refunds?
-If you placed a preorder and but are unable to attend photo day please contact us to arrange a time for a makeup.
+If you placed a preorder and are unable to attend photo day please contact us to arrange a time for a makeup.
 If you would prefer a refund please contact us through the form below or call 215-256-9151 so we can cancel your order and provide a refund.
-PLEASE NOTE: Due to the nature of digital products refunds are unavailble for digital download orders placed through your childs gallery.
+PLEASE NOTE: Due to the nature of digital products refunds are unavailable for digital download orders placed through your child's gallery.
 Please contact us within 7 days of receiving your order if there’s an issue.
 **Keywords:** refund policy, return, money back, order issue refund **Category:** Ordering & Payments